lextoumbourou/notes/notes/permanent/Vector.md

 date: 2020-11-08 18:00
 modified: 2021-08-22 16:00
 tags:
   - LinearAlgebra
-  - GameMath
+cover: /_media/vector-cover.png
-cover: /_media/vector.png
+summary: An ordered list of numbers that describe an arrow in space.
 ---

-A vector is an ordered list of numbers.
+For most practical purposes, a vector is an ordered list of numbers.

-We typically introduce vectors to math students as arrows pointing in space, defined by a length (or magnitude) and direction.
-In this context, the numbers describe how far from the origin (in 2d space, that's usually the point `(0, 0)`) you travel in each axis to reach the tip of the vector.
+In linear algebra, the numbers describe an arrow pointing in space.
+If we create a grid to represent space, we will place the tip at the coordinate in the vector and the base on the origin of the grid system.
+In 2d space, that origin is typically the point `(0, 0)`.

+We can think of the vectors describing a unit of change along each axis.
 For example, the vector in the cover image is $(1, 2)$ or 1 unit of "change" along the x-axis and two units of "change" along the y-axis.
+That's why we commonly describe vectors as being defined by a length (or magnitude) and direction.

 We refer to each number in a vector as a component.

-A vector can be moved around in space (in other words, we can change its origin), and it remains the same vector.
+Theoretically, we can move the arrow around in space without changing the definition of the vector.
+In other words, if we decided that the origin of the grid was $(5, 5)$, then the same vector would be described as $(6, 7)$.

 Vectors are represented in math as a vertical list of numbers, or a matrix with one column, to differential from coordinates.